What is a Personal Loan With a Cosigner?

 Cosigners can be attached to several kinds of loans, including student loans, auto loans and personal loans, and they typically work the same way.
 (Note that Citi does not offer the option to add a cosigner to a personal loan.)
 Cosigners don't co-own anything the loan is paying for, and they don’t receive funds for a personal loan.

-Though the application process can differ by lender, typically, the cosigner puts their information on the application – this can include income and any documents that can be used to verify identity.
+Though the process can differ by lender, typically, the cosigner puts their information on the application – this can include their income and any documents that can verify their identity.
 The lender usually performs a hard credit inquiry on both the principal borrower and cosigner’s credit.
-Cosigners must repay the loan if the primary borrower cannot make payments.

 Pros and cons of being a cosigner